hazelcast/hazelcast-jet/site/docs/enterprise/job-update.md

 The following changes are not supported:

 * change a sliding window to a session window
-* change size of a tumbling window to another size which is not a direct multiple of the previous size
+* change the size of a tumbling window to another size which is not an integer multiple of the previous size
 * replace aggregation operation for another one with a different accumulator
 * rename a stateful stage

+### Caveats when changing window parameters

+Changing window parameters is supported, but there can be a few quirks during the transition period.
+Jet accumulates events into windows as they arrive.
+When you change window size, slide step or session window timeout, it can not split already aggregated events into different accumulators, however it will assign existing pre-aggregated values into frames based on their end time.
+After all the data based on events that were processed before the update are emitted, the results will be correct again.

+Second issue is if you extend the window size.
+Since Jet purges data when the windows for which they were needed are fully emitted, if you extend the window length, after the update Jet will need data that were already purged.
+As a result, after the update the windows can miss some data.
+Again, after the transition period elapses, all output will be correct.

 ## Upgrading Between Jet Versions